jotpowers/College-Grads/equities.md

 The higher the risk, the greater the potential return, and vise-versa.
 If someone tries to sell you something that is low-risk and high return, walk away.

-The other thing that also comes into play is liquidity.
+The third thing that also comes into play is [liquidity](liquidity).
 In particular think about things like real-estate which can't be quickly sold, versus cash which doesn't need to be sold.

 ## What should I invest in?